dotnet/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 - `href="link"`: A clickable link to a given URL.
 For example, `<see href="https://github.com">GitHub</see>` produces a clickable link with text :::no-loc text="GitHub"::: that links to `https://github.com`.
 - `langword="keyword"`: A language keyword, such as `true` or one of the other valid [keywords](../keywords/index.md).

 The `<see>` tag lets you specify a link from within text.
 Use [\<seealso>](#seealso) to indicate that text should be placed in a See Also section.
 Use the [cref attribute](#cref-attribute) to create internal hyperlinks to documentation pages for code elements.
 You include the type parameters to specify a reference to a generic type or method, such as `cref="IDictionary{T, U}"`.
-Also, ``href`` is a valid attribute that will function as a hyperlink.
+Also, ``href`` is a valid attribute that functions as a hyperlink.

 ### \<seealso>